wp-plugins/rss-manager/readme.txt

 ﻿=== Plugin Name ===
-Contributors: ajayver, sputnik1818
+Contributors: ajayver, sputnik1818, Cristiano Leoni
 Tags: rss, custom fields, images, manager, read more, feed Requires at least: 2.8
-Tested up to: 3.1.2
+Tested up to: 3.3.1
-Stable tag: 0.03
+Stable tag: 0.04

 This plugin gives you the ability to change the appearance of your RSS feed.